Academic Resource Center

 Trained student SI leaders facilitate two SI sessions per week, during which they actively involve students in reviewing and understanding course material and preparing for tests.
 SI leaders also demonstrate effective study strategies that a student can apply to any class.
 SI leaders use a variety of teaching and learning methods that includes small group work and practice quizzes.

 SI attendance is voluntary, no–cost, and available to any student who is registered for the course.

-- Students who attended 6 or more SI sessions earned a final course grade of .76 higher than students who did not attend SI. .
-That's the equivalent of moving from a C to a B- OR from a B to an A-.
+- Students who attend 6 or more SI sessions earn as much as .75 grade higher.
+That's like going from a C to a B+ or from a B to an A-.

 View this 7 minute video to learn why students who attend SI sessions earn better grades.

 The SI program provides after-class study sessions for selected General Education breadth courses.
 These study sessions are led by trained and certified undergraduate SI leaders who have completed the course and are pursuing majors or minors in the course discipline.

 SI leaders attend each class and during the study sessions actively involve students in discussing and understanding course concepts as well as demonstrating effective study strategies.
 The majority of students who regularly attend SI sessions succeed in improving their test scores and final course grades, as you can see by viewing our annual report.

 What classes have SI?

 SI is in many of the General Education Breadth courses.
 The link below provides the schedule of SI sessions for the current semester.
 The current list of all SI courses includes: